 Now, don’t get it twisted.
-That doesn’t mean you should gulp down a 2-liter of soda in one sitting or help yourself to that extra slice of strawberry cheesecake for desert.
-There are levels to understanding how to choose healthy carbohydrates and sugar’s.
+That doesn’t mean you should gulp down a 2-liter of soda in one sitting or help yourself to that extra slice of strawberry cheesecake for dessert.
+There are levels to understanding how to choose healthy carbohydrates and sugars.
 Here’s how…

 Sugar – is the simplest form of carbohydrate.
 In fact, it appears naturally in many of our favorite foods, including fruits, vegetables, milk and milk products.
 Sugars include fruit sugar (fructose), table sugar (sucrose) and milk sugar (lactose).